dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0601.md

 Reversible and Nonreversible events

 Some ecological events are reversible sequences, whereas others are nonreversible.
 Change of position can go backward, but change of state cannot.
-More exactly, the sequential order of the short events that make up a long event, beginning to 94 The Ecological Approach to Visual Perception

-end, cannot be turned around, end to beginning, without violating certain laws of ecological physics.
+More exactly, the sequential order of the short events that make up a long event, beginning to end, cannot be turned around, end to beginning, without violating certain laws of ecological physics.
 Breaking is not reciprocal to mending, and when it is made to seem so the event is magical.
 This fact is in contrast to events governed by the formal laws of physics where, except for thermodynamics, events could as well go backward as forward.
 The variable of time in these equations "has no arrow."
 This suggests then that the so-called irreversibility of time is actually the irrevers- ibility of some, but not all, ecological events.
 It is simply not true that the only way of specifying the direction of time is by increase of entropy.

 The Nesting of Events